-There are many ways to quit smoking, and tips are offered in this guide.
+There are many ways to quit chewing, smoking, or vaping tobacco.
+Tips are offered in this guide.
+Tobacco comes in many forms with the newest vaping trends rising above the standard use of tobacco.
+This means vaping is now more popular than paper cigarettes and chew tobacco.
 Some people stop "cold turkey."
 Others quit by using medicines or support services and resources.

 You may have tried to quit for a short time in the past.
-Then maybe you started smoking again because it was too hard to cope with cravings, headaches, or other symptoms.
+Then maybe you started using again because it was too hard to cope with cravings, headaches, or other symptoms.
 Don't give up!

-Here Are Some Proven Methods to Quit Smoking:
+Here Are Some Proven Methods to Quit Tobacco:

-Behavioral therapy identifies and helps change habits that lead to smoking.
+Behavioral therapy identifies and helps change habits that lead to using tobacco.
 You can:

-- Work with a counselor or support group to help you quit

-- Find your triggers (situations that make you want to smoke)

-- Make a plan for quitting
+- Work with a counselor or support group to help you quit - Find your triggers (situations that make you want tobacco) - Make a plan for quitting

-- 2 Nicotine replacement therapy (NRT) gives nicotine without the harmful chemicals found in tobacco.
+2 Nicotine replacement therapy (NRT) gives nicotine without the harmful chemicals found in tobacco.
 One of these may help lower your urge to smoke and help you handle withdrawal:

-- Lozenges

-- Inhalers

-- Gum or patch

-- Nasal spray